HappyPathway/ai-library-framework/autodoc/dependencies.md

 Type system extensions for programs checked with the mypy type checker.

-AgentRunResult(output="Based on the provided excerpt:\n\nThe `mypy_extensions` package provides extensions to Python's standard `typing` module, specifically designed for programs checked with the `mypy` type checker.
-Its key capability is offering additional type system features that are recognized and supported by both `mypy` and the `mypyc` compiler.
-Developers use this package to leverage these extended typing capabilities for more precise static analysis")
+AgentRunResult(output="The `mypy_extensions` package provides extensions to Python's standard `typing` module, specifically designed for use with the mypy type checker and mypyc compiler.
+Its key capability is to offer additional type system features not yet in the standard library, enabling developers to write more precise type annotations for improved static analysis and compiled code.
+This is commonly used by developers seeking to leverage advanced or experimental typing features within the mypy ecosystem.")

 **Links:** [Website](https://pypi.org/project/mypy-extensions/)